Logiqx/gps-details/docs/articles/8-noise/README.md

 The most natural instinct when sailing with a GPS is to look at the highest number being reported and take it at face value.
 Sure, most people will be aware that errors can occur after a crash and that some devices are more accurate than others.
 However, I think far fewer people are truly aware of what the max speed really represents when devices are working correctly and why it should usually be ignored.

-Speed sailing is one of my favorite disciplines on the water, striving to achieve the highest speeds possible.
+Speed sailing is one of my favorite disciplines on the water, constantly striving to achieve the highest speeds possible.
 However, I stopped paying any attention to max speeds from my GPS many, many years ago.
-It's even more relevant nowadays with adoption of high frequency loggers such as the Motion and ESP, but also the older 5 Hz devices from the likes of Locosys and even some modern 1 Hz devices.
+It's even more relevant nowadays with prevalence of high frequency loggers such as the [Motion](https://www.motion-gps.com/motion/index.html) and [ESP-GPS](https://github.com/RP6conrad/ESP-GPS-Logger), but also true of the 5 Hz devices from Locosys and even some 1 Hz devices on the market.

-Hopefully this article will help to illustrate why you should try to ignore max speeds.
-The "max 2 seconds" is usually a decent estimate of your actual top speed, but the "max speed" reported by your device can be very misleading.
-There is an example later in this article,  showing how the reported max speed can easily be a couple of knots too high, even when a great device is working normally.
+Hopefully this article will help to illustrate why we should all ignore "max speed" and focus on other metrics instead.
+The "max 2 seconds" is usually a decent estimate of your actual max speed if that's what you want to know, but "max speed" itself can be very misleading.
+There is an example in this article,  showing how the reported "max speed" can be a couple of knots higher than reality, even when the GPS is operating perfectly.

+TLDR - we should all ignore "max speed" because it is simply noise, but if you would like some further details then read on!